qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ☞  The accented layer makes it possible to set the keyboard in a mode on the computer side without dead-keys.
-Dead-keys slow typing down, and make some editors (like vi) hard to use.
+Dead-keys slow typing down, and make some editors (like vi) harder to use.

 ☞  The first Unicode layer adds a fair amount of fun stuff to spice up your writing.
 Write H₂O, 2⁷·⁰=128, ±8 °C, §2.1, 2 ³/₈", a note⁴, £ 6.²⁵